Original Soundtracks 1: Reception

 Because of the nature of the music and the decision to release it under another name, the album is easily the least-known and poorest-selling in the U2 catalogue.
 Further, critical reaction from the fans and even the band members has been mixed.
-Drummer Larry Mullen Jr. has stated his dislike of the album: "There's a thin line between interesting music and self-indulgence.
+Spin wrote that the album came as a "treat to Brian Eno fans" and as a "shock to U2 fans", only furthering the experimentation that was present on Zooropa into something that was U2's "most ambient and minimalistic work to date".
+Drummer Larry Mullen Jr. stated: "There's a thin line between interesting music and self-indulgence.
 We crossed it on the Passengers record."
 Later reflecting on the album in 2002, Mullen stated, "It hasn't grown on me.
 However, 'Miss Sarajevo' is a classic."
 Bono objected to Mullen's statement in the same documentary, claiming that "Larry just didn't like [Passengers] because we didn't let him play the drums."

-The album was cited as influential to Guns N' Roses vocalist Axl Rose during the writing and recording of the sessions for what became Chinese Democracy (2008).
+However, despite the poor commercial performance of the album, it quickly became a cult classic, with many appreciating the ambient, ethereal sound of the album.
+Lonk Lainesse of AllMusic stated that although the album "went under the radar", it was "highly experimental at the time and should be considered as a prelude to Radiohead's future experimentations, with delicate, spacious guitar work from the Edge" and is "very much U2's post-rock moment", comparing the album to Wah Wah (1994) by James, as well as Pygmalion (1995) by Slowdive, both bands that Eno had previously worked with; all three albums featured electronic experimentation and a very minimalistic, ambient sound, all three albums were closely related to the first wave of post-rock, and all three albums underperformed commercially.
+According to Chris Vrenna, Original Soundtracks 1 was influential to Guns N' Roses vocalist Axl Rose during the writing and recording of the sessions for what became Chinese Democracy (2008).